A statistical test for network similarity: Previous work

 \section{Previous work}

-Before discussing the work which inspired and guided us, we begin this section on prior work with an area of the literature which we deliberately avoided, graphons.
-While we are aware of this active area of the literature, we do not consider it well-suited to the objectives of our research.
+In our discussion of the work done to this point, we would like to begin with a justification for what we deliberately omitted, a discussion of graphons.
+While we are aware of this very active area of the literature, we do not consider it well-suited to the objectives of our research.
+Nevertheless, we feel it is necessary to reassure readers that graphons are not competitors for the solution we propose in this work.